-Balfour Beatty Plc and its group companies in the UK ("the Company") are committed to ensuring that records are created which are capable of supporting business functions and activities for as long as they are required through good Records Management practices.
+Balfour Beatty PIc and its group companies in the UK ("the Company") are committed to ensuring that records are created which are capable of supporting business functions and activities for as long as they are required through good Records Management practices.
 This policy applies in relation to the Company's UK operations.
 N.B. the Company's overseas subsidiaries and group affiliates may implement their own local records management and retention policies from to time to time, to comply with local law requirement in their respective territories.
 This policy has taken into account the operational, legislative, and regulatory and accountability requirements for records management.
-All employees, permanent or temporary, and those working on behalf of the Company including agency staff and/or consultants have a responsibility to effectively manage the Company's paper and electronic records in accordance with this policy so that it supports efficient working practices and meets the Company's legal responsibilities.
+All employees, permanent or temporary, and those working on behalf of the Company's paper and electronic records in accordance with this policy so that it supports efficient working practices and meets the Company's legal responsibilities.
 This policy must be read in conjunction with the Retention Schedules and the Balfour Beatty Data Protection Policy.